 In the early days when tourism in this region was getting started, the flotel was mostly used by sport fisherman.
-The jaguars became accustomed to hearing their motor boats going up and down the rivers.
+The jaguars became accustomed to hearing their motorboats going up and down the rivers.
 For the flotel to accommodate tourists, it needed some updates and TLC.
-This will be our third year staying at the flotel and we’ve seen great improvements by the management team, including the new “floating suites” which provide larger and more comfortable rooms, a better variety of quality food and of course, a friendly accommodating staff.
+This will be our fifth year staying at the flotel and we’ve seen great improvements by the management team, including “floating suites” which provide larger and more comfortable rooms, a better variety of quality food, and of course, a friendly accommodating staff.

-Other tour operators will stay at tented camps in Porto Jofre at the end of the Transpantaneira Road.
+Other tour operators will stay at hotels in Porte Jofre at the end of the Transpantaneira Road.
 The flotel is located 30-40 minutes up the river from Porte Jofre.
 If staying at Porto Jofre, you have to travel up the Cuiabá River each day to get to where the majority of jaguars live.
-Not only would you be traveling more by boat each day if staying at the tented camps, but you wouldn’t have a place to go for a bathroom break or a place to stop for lunch between searching either.
+Not only would you be traveling more by boat each day if staying at the land lodges, but you wouldn’t have a place to go for a bathroom break or a place to stop for lunch between searching either.
 Many people don’t realize how important it is to be at the right location to view wildlife in this area.
 We feel if you are going to spend the money to do an expedition like this, you should be as close to the jaguars as possible!

 At the flotel, we’ll begin our full day searches for jaguars along the riverbanks in the radio-equipped boats.
 The jaguar flotel offers the highest probability of any Pantanal camp of seeing the Big Three South American rainforest mammals – the jaguar, the giant river otters, and tapir.

 A number of the giant otter groups that live nearby are quite habituated, permitting superb photo opportunities of these hyperactive, entertaining “river wolves”.
 Monkeys and numerous species of birds can also be seen.